starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Crash or black screen while using Vulkan beta renderer
 - Check the [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) recommendations for your graphics card
 - Revert to DX11: Delete the AppData Local Star Citizen directory inside the wine prefix `drive_c/users/$USER/AppData/Local/Star Citizen/`

+#### RSI Launcher fails to launch from lutris with CLI mode enabled
+- Error message may be similar to `/usr/bin/gnome-terminal.real: symbol lookup error: /lib/x86_64-linux-gnu/libatk-bridge-2.0.so.0: undefined symbol: atk_component_scroll_to`
+- Disable the lutris runtime in lutris global preferences to work around this error

 ***